nikitsky/heatmap_calendar_apex_plugin/README.md

 | captionDaySize     | number  | Width of day of week caption.
 Would be required to amend if you change font size of month_caption css class |
 | captionYearSize    | number  | Width of day of week caption.
 Would be required to amend if you change font size of year_caption css class |

-released under [BSD license](http://opensource.org/licenses/BSD-3-Clause).
-Copyright 2017 Valentine Nikitsky
+Released under [BSD license](http://opensource.org/licenses/BSD-3-Clause). &copy; 2017 Valentine Nikitsky